 Even if you think you know your audience well, you are not the end-user.
 Users come to your website with different agendas and experiences.
 They will have different ways of interacting with it.
 The only way to find the most effective website design idea is to test different design concepts.

 In the concept stage, you can do it simply by using still pictures of different website designs showing how it may look like.
 Do it with real content and as close as possible to a finished look.

 Even if interactivity is missing in this approach, you will learn tons about the first impressions, the capacity to grab attention, and the ability to invite visitors to come in and explore your website site.

 By comparing website designs in a simple concept testing you will learn how different elements speak to your audience, including:

 - Brand image elicited by the design

-- User identification as a member of your target audience (Is this website for me?)
+- Target audience affinity (Is this website for me?)

-- User concerns and anxieties about using your website
+- Concerns and anxieties about using your website

-- User reaction to different calls to actions and labels
+- Users’ reaction to calls to actions and labels

 Test With Your Target Audience